SilverClawsNg/OutScribed/README.md

   		* If permanently banned, it creates and attaches a new history
     		* If this is its threshold number of violations, it is permanently banned
     		* Else it calculates its jail time, creates and atatches a new history
-* If it does not exist, slugify the name and create a new tag
-* Returns the Id of the tag

 ### 2.8 IsCurrentlyJailed
 * Checks if an Ip Address is currently in jail